Friday, October 19th, 2018 by Holly Richards-Purpura

 This was the fourth year Ohio Basement Authority has had a team of volunteers at the event, always ready to jump in and assist where needed.
 Some of our staff also stepped up their involvement this year to serve as chairs on the planning committee.

-Jennie, one of our Customer Care Representatives, was excited to take part of this volunteer effort for the first time.
+Jennie was excited to take part in this volunteer effort for the first time.

 “I’ve never worked for a company that does a lot of community work like we do,” she said.
 “It’s all about what we give.
 It’s more rewarding than the paychecks.”